orcwg/cra-hub/faq.md

 #### Q: What criteria determine whether an open source project is in scope of the CRA?

+- The CRA regulates _natural and legal persons_ (either an individual or an organisation that has a legal personality, like a business, foundation or charity).
+It places legal persons in three possible categories which with ascending requirements: out of scope, software steward, and manufacturer.
+- You are **out of scope** of the CRA (meaning you are not required to comply with the regulation), if you have not placed your project on the market.
+This means:
+  - If you are not monetising your project at all, you are out of scope.
+  - If you are monetising your project, without the intention of making a profit, you are out of scope as per [Recital 15 of the CRA](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#rct_15).
+Monetising without intention of making a profit means you fulfil the following cumulative requirements:
+    - You are not providing a software platform through which you monetise other services (for instance, Google's Android).
+    - You are not requiring as a condition for use the processing of personal data for reasons other than exclusively for improving the security, compatibility or interoperability of your software.
+    - You are receiving donations or providing technical services in exchange for remuneration, where the total received does not exceed the cost of development of your software. (_Keep track of the costs of the project(hosting, hardware, compute etc..) these costs can be covered by donations.
+In order to include remuneration for your worked hours in the costs of the project, you may have to create a separate legal entity that contracts you to work on the project._)

 #### Q: Is distributing binaries or container images of an open source project considered as making it available on the market?

 No. Monetization by the original manufacturer is what determines whether a product is made available on the market.
 As per [Recital 18][], merely supplying open source components isn't indicative of a commercial activity: